Hasta la Raíz

-Hasta la Raíz is the fifth studio album by Mexican recording artist Natalia Lafourcade, released on March 17, 2015, through Sony Music Mexico.
+Hasta la Raíz is the fifth studio album by Mexican singer-songwriter Natalia Lafourcade, released on March 17, 2015, through Sony Music Mexico.
 After the success of her previous album, Mujer Divina – Homenaje a Agustín Lara, a tribute to Mexican singer-songwriter Agustín Lara, Lafourcade decided to record an album with original recordings.
 Lafourcade spent three years writing the songs and searching for inspiration in different cities, resulting in songs that express very personal feelings regarding love.
 The record was produced by Lafourcade, with the assistance of Argentinian musician Cachorro López and Mexican artist Leonel García.

 Upon its release, Hasta la Raíz received favorable reviews from music critics, with some critics expressing skepticism about her songwriting and saying she had stayed within her comfort zone, and others praising her evolution as a musician and naming the album one of the best pop releases of the year.
 The record peaked at number eight in the US Billboard Latin Albums and number one in Mexico, where it was certified double platinum and gold, with over 150,000 copies shipped in the country.
 Hasta la Raíz received a nomination for Album of the Year and won Best Alternative Music Album and Best Engineered Album at the 16th Latin Grammy Awards.
 The album also won Best Latin Rock, Urban or Alternative Album at the 58th Annual Grammy Awards.

 To promote the album, four singles were released, and Lafourcade launched the 2015 Hasta la Raíz Tour to several Latin American countries, the United States, and Europe.
 The album's first two singles, the title track and "Nunca Es Suficiente" reached the top five in Mexico.
 In 2023, Rolling Stone placed it at number 15 of the '50 Best Latin American Rock Albums'.